cc-tweaked/CC-Tweaked/doc/reference/startup.md

 For information about creating a basic startup file, see [`guide!startup`].

  1. `/rom/autorun`: Computers first look in the `/rom/autorun` folder, and run every file in that folder.
 This folder is empty by default, but may be extended by datapacks or other mods.
-See the [example datapack](https://github.com/cc-tweaked/datapack-example) for an example.
+See [`data_pack`] for more information.

  2. If the `shell.allow_disk_startup` [setting][`settings`] is `true`, then connected disk drives are searched for a `startup` file, `startup.lua` file, or `startup/` directory.
 The first disk containing these files will be used for